 How to Store Cut Out Sugar Cookies

-Once the cookies are completely cool, store in an airtight container for up to 5 days.
+Once the cookies are completely cool, store them in an airtight container (I like these containers) for up to 5 days.
 You can freeze them for up to several months.
 When you take them out of the freezer, let them come to room temperature in the container without opening it (this is especially important if you have already decorated them with royal icing).

 You can also freeze the dough for several months.
 Make sure it is tightly wrapped in plastic wrap and then sealed in a ziplock or airtight container.